SergiMasl/Needleman_Algorithm/__Plan_to_add_before_exam.md

 - Annotate all code for easy explanation/studying
 - Go over the flowchart and make sure it accurately represents our logic
 - Review Denis' evaluation of our beta program
-- Optional: Make a clean overview of the PowerPoint Presentation
+- Optional: Make a clean overview of the PowerPoint Presentation (Complete)

 - Note: Em will have to practice the demo on one of your computers (Mac) since all of my devices are Windows and I'm not familiar with MacOS.